makrai/notes/mohamed2205-self-sup-speech.md

 ## B. Generative approaches

-### 1) Motivation: In this category, the pretext task is to generate, or
+### 1) Motivation: the pretext task

-reconstruct, the input data based on some limited view.
-This includes predicting future inputs from past inputs, masked from unmasked, or the original from some other corrupted view.
-“Generative” as used in this paper hence refers to models that target the original input in their pretext task
+* task: to generate, or reconstruct, the input data based on some limited view.
+* This includes predicting future inputs from past inputs, masked from unmasked, or the original from some other corrupted view
+* “Generative” as used in this paper hence refers to models that target the original input in their pretext task
-* Note that this differs from generative models, which learn distributions that allow to sample new data
+* != generative models, which learn distributions that allow to sample new data

 ### 2) Approaches: